EmpereurPirate/empereur-pirate.github.io/README.md

 - How to background for free a fullscreen video while surfing on several internet tabs, using an Helix RC5 Jailbroken device with no ads at all and no illegal ++ tweak ?

 -> Solved.

+Hint (or maybe it's confusing) : Did you notice that some third parties browsers are duplicating safari's core for running their own frames ?